 Airports under construction in Cambodia

 These are the confirmed projects for new airports being built in Cambodia.
-However, there are talks of new airports being looked at in other provinces.
+However, there are talks of new airports being looked at in other provinces (as many as seven at one point!).

-Discussions of a new international airport in Phnom Penh have been ongoing since 2016 but were confirmed in 2018.
-In February 2020, the State Secretariat of Civil Aviation (SSCA) confirmed the new airport would be jointly developed by Cambodia Airports (SCA) and Overseas Cambodia Investment Corporation (OCIC).
+Discussions of a new international airport in Phnom Penh had been ongoing since 2016 but plans for the development were confirmed in 2018.
+In February 2020, the State Secretariat of Civil Aviation (SSCA) confirmed the new airport would be jointly developed by Cambodia Airports (SCA) and Overseas Cambodia Investment Corporation (OCIC) – called the Cambodia Airport Investment (CAIC).

-The passenger terminal building with 243,000 square meters of floor space.
+The airport’s passenger terminal building covers 243,000 square meters of floor space.
 It will also include:

 - A 108-meter-high air control tower